jbrt/aws-lambda-ec2-stop-start/README.md

 aws lambda invoke --function-name <FUNCTION_NAME> --region <REGION> output.txt

-On the AWS IAM side, the user you will use to launch these functions must have the righs to do that.
+On the AWS IAM side, the user you will use to launch these functions must have the rights to do that.
 You can achieve that with this IAM policy:

 ```json
 {